-The losers of each Semifinal match will play a 12-game Third Place Playoff to determine third and fourth place.
+The losers of each Semifinal match will play a 12-game Third Place Playoff to determine Third Place and Fourth Place.

-If there is no winner after week 3, then an armageddon game will decide the winner.
+If there is no winner after the tiebreaker games in either final match, then an armageddon game will decide the winner.

 An armageddon game decides the winner: